- TRAVELING WITHIN THE EUROPEAN UNION

-Customs formalities may vary depending on whether you stay in Germany temporarily and keep your normal place of residence in a non-EU country or you move your normal place of residence to Germany:
+Customs formalities may also differ depending on whether you intend to stay in Germany only temporarily and maintain your normal place of residence in a non-EU country or whether you transfer your normal place of residence to Germany:

-If you enter Germany from a non-EU country, goods for your personal use (computer equipment, mobile phones, electrical appliances etc.) up to a total value of 430 euro can be carried free of charge and without customs formalities (for air and sea travellers).
-This sum is reduced to 300 euro if you enter Germany by road.
+When entering Germany from a non-EU country, goods for your personal use or consumption (computer technology, mobile telephones, electrical appliances, etc.) up to a total value of 430 euro (for air and sea travellers) can be imported duty-free and without customs formalities (for young people under 15, the amount is reduced to 175 euro).
+When entering the country by land, this amount is reduced to 300 euro.

 Most German airports have a green and a red customs exit.